Photo courtesy of HAMMER

-Normally hydrogen fires are not extinguished until the supply of hydrogen has been shut off due to the danger of re-ignition and explosion.
+Normally hydrogen fires are not extinguished until the supply of hydrogen has been shut off or exhausted since there is a danger of re-ignition and explosion.
 Personnel who work around hydrogen should be trained in the characteristics of hydrogen fires and proper procedures for dealing with them.

 G-095A-2017, ANSI/AIAA Guide to Safety of Hydrogen and Hydrogen Systems, can be purchased from www.aiaa.org.